are-we-cool-yet/debird/README.md

 > Debird is currently in alpha.
 That means support is experimental and issues are abound.
 > Additionally, Debird requires manual source code tweaking to use.

+## What happened to Declipt?
+The scope of Declipt, previously pertaining solely to `CLIPSP.SYS`, was too narrow, so Debird was born.

 ## Special Thanks
 …to [WitherOrNot](https://github.com/WitherOrNot) for researching and cracking [Warbird](https://github.com/WitherOrNot/warbird-docs/tree/main).